craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/General Texts/Guild Texts/Bueracracy and Forms/Guild of Adventurers Admission of Knowledge Assessment 1.md

 	C. Qiell Tilemundon
 	D. Jorrin Bearscarred

-14. Who among the following people are NOT leading a major faction?
+14. Who among the following people are NOT leading a major faction of Coalition?
 	A. Houran Venclaw
 	B. Hektor Salar
 	C. Arthur Simonson